-We have audited the financial statements of Fox Street 3 (RF) Limited (the Company) set out on pages 10 to 32, which comprise the statement of financial position at 31 March 2022, and the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Fox Street 3 (RF) Limited (the Company) set out on pages 10 to 32, which comprise the statement of financial position at 31 March 2023, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of Fox Street 3 (RF) Limited at 31 March 2022, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of South Africa.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Fox Street 3 (RF) Limited at 31 March 2023, and its financial performance and cash flows for the year then ended then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS Standards) and the requirements of the Companies Act of South Africa.